gofynd/fdk-client-java/README.md

 ### Cookie

-You can use `persistentCookieStore` from `PlatformConfig` or `ApplicationConfig` to read and write cookies.
+You can use `persistentCookieStore` from `PlatformClient` or `ApplicationClient` to read and write cookies.

 Following code snippet will demonstrate how to use `persistentCookieStore`.